The-Osint-Toolbox/Website-OSINT/README.md

   <li><a href="https://www.larger.io/">Larger</a></li>
    <p>Larger uncovers the technologies used on websites.</p>
   <li><a href="https://search.google.com/test/mobile-friendly">Mobile Freindly</a></li>
-   <p>Google's mobile friendly test, is if a web page is mobile freindly.</p>
+   <p>Google's mobile friendly test, see how a website renders on a mobile.</p>
   <li><a href="https://mxtoolbox.com/NetworkTools.aspx">MX Toolbox</a></li>
    <p>MX Toolbox has a another suite of tools to help you analyse a website.</p>
   <li><a href="https://www.phishtank.com/">Phish Tank.</a></li>